From $80K to $100K per Month: The 6-Month Leadership Transition

 Choice Made: Start immediately while stable.

-Application: Begin leadership transition when business is stable, not when it’s desperate.
-Build from strength, not crisis.
+Application: Begin the leadership transition while the business is stable, not when it is desperate.
+Build the next stage from strength, not from crisis.

 Decision 2: What to Delegate First (Month 14-15)